-- In mathematical terminology, a tuple is simply a sequence (or list) of values.
-A relationship between n values is represented mathematically by an n-tuple of values, i.e., a tuple with n values, which corresponds to a row in a table. - Thus, in the relational model the term relation is used to refer to a table, while the term tuple is used to refer to a row.
+- Thus, in the relational model the term relation is used to refer to a table, while the term tuple is used to refer to a row.
 Similarly, the term attribute refers to a column of a table. - For each attribute of a relation, there is a set of permitted values, called the domain of that attribute.
-Thus, the domain of the salary attribute of the instructor relation is the set of all possible salary values. - We require that, for all relations r, the domains of all attributes of r be atomic. - A domain is atomic if elements of the domain are considered to be indivisible units. - For example, suppose the table instructor had an attribute phone number, which can store a set of phone numbers corresponding to the instructor. - The important issue is not what the domain itself is, but rather how we use domain elements in our database.
+Thus, the domain of the salary attribute of the instructor relation is the set of all possible salary values. - We require that, for all relations r, the domains of all attributes of r be atomic. - A domain is atomic if elements of the domain are considered to be indivisible units. - For example, suppose the table instructor had an attribute age, the instructor's age can be considered as atomic since we cannot divide it to sub values. - The important issue is not what the domain itself is, but rather how we use domain elements in our database.
 Suppose now that the phone number attribute stores a single phone number.
 Even then, if we split the value from the phone number attribute into a country code, an area code and a local number, we would be treating it as a non-atomic value.
 If we treat each phone number as a single indivisible unit, then the attribute phone number would have an atomic domain. - The degree of a relation is the number of attributes it contains while the cardinality of a relation is the number of tuples it contains. - The null value is a special value that signifies that the value is unknown or does not exist.
 For example, suppose as before that we include the attribute phone number in the student relation.
 It may be that a student does not have a phone number at all, or that the telephone number is unlisted.
-We would then have to use the null value to signify that the value is unknown or does not exist.

-• We shall see later that null values cause a number of difficulties when we access or update the database, and thus should be eliminated if at all possible.
+We would then have to use the null value to signify that the value is unknown or does not exist. - We shall see later that null values cause a number of difficulties when we access or update the database, and thus should be eliminated if at all possible.